 PARK (2) English

-From Middle English parc
+From Middle English park

-Means "keeper of the park" in Middle English.
-It is an occupational name for a man who was the gamekeeper at the medieval park.
+in Middle English.
+It is an occupational name for a person who was a gamekeeper at a medieval park.

-PATERNOSTER English, French, German, Italian
+PATERNOSTER English, Italian

 Occupational name for a maker of rosaries, also called paternosters.
 They are derived from the Latin phrase pater noster

 "our Father", the opening words of the Lord's Prayer.